-Let’s have a look at some of them – you’ve seen loads more and no mistake:
+Let’s have a look at some of them – you’ve seen loads more, for sure:

 Those who stay up late at night are likely to be more intelligent.